toobit-docs/apidocs/source/index.html.md

    ` "params": {`

-  `"limit": "$limit", // kline返回上限是2000，默认为1`
+  `"limit": "$limit", // kline return upper limit is 2000, the default is 1`

-  ` "binary": "false" //返回的数据是否是压缩过的，默认为false`
+  ` "binary": "false" //Whether the returned data is compressed, the default is false`

   `}`

 `}`

-## 心跳
+## Heartbeat

-每隔一段时间，客户端需要发送ping帧，服务端会回复pong帧，否则服务端会在5分钟内主动断开链接。
+Every once in a while, the client needs to send a ping frame, and the server will reply with a pong frame, otherwise the server will actively disconnect within 5 minutes.

 > Payblad